lawrencewin/ai-tech-flask-tutorial/README.md

-# Flask Tutorial Endpoint
+# Flask Tutorial Starting point

-This is your endpoint for the Flask / PyTorch tutorial.
+This is your starting point for the Flask / PyTorch tutorial.

 ## Steps to Run